davidalami/davidalami.github.io/_posts/2025-05-23-internet-of-agents.md

 ## Will IoA Overload the Real Internet?

 A common concern is whether millions—or billions—of chatty agents will swamp bandwidth.
-A 2025 measurement study injected 1 000 natural-language prompts through a local proxy that forwarded them to seven popular open-source LLMs [6](https://arxiv.org/html/2504.10688v1).
+A 2025 measurement study injected 1 000 natural-language prompts through a local proxy that forwarded them to seven popular open-source LLMs.
 The average end-to-end volume (request + response) was 7.6 kB—similar to a small email.
 That _sounds_ negligible until growth curves enter the equation:

 -   **2025 (short-term)**
     – Average of 10 queries per user each day.